← Back to Summit Homepage

 Assessing the impact of convection representation in the Met Office DYAMOND 3 simulations Calum Scullion, Met Office

-BBQ Dinner
+BBQ Dinner at the venue

 09:00